CIDRAM/CIDRAM/_docs/readme.en.md

 "block_spam"
 - Block CIDRs identified as being high-risk for spam?
 Unless you experience problems when doing so, generally, this should always be set to true.

+"modules"
+- A list of module files to load after checking the IPv4/IPv6 signatures, delimited by commas.

 ####"recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.